MoBakour/peeko/api.md

     }
     ```

+#### - [GET] /getVideo/<span style="color:red">{{ videoKey }}</span>

+This route gets a single video information.
+Video key should be supplied in the request URL parameters to identify the video to get.

+Expected **_URL Parameters_**

+-   `videoKey`: the video key to identify the video targeted for getting

+Expected Response JSON Objects:

+-   Success:

+    ```js
+    {
+        success: true,
+        videoDocument: VideoDocument
+    }
+    ```

+-   Failure:
+    ```js
+    {
+        success: false,
+        error: String
+    }
+    ```

 #### - [POST] /video/getVideos

-This route gets an array of video keys.
-Keys are selected randomly and previously viewed videos are excluded from the selection.
+This route gets an array of video documents.
+Video documents are selected randomly and previously viewed videos are excluded from the selection.

-The number of video keys returned is decided by the `count` option passed in the request body, and if not passed, it defaults to 10.
+The number of video documents returned is decided by the `count` option passed in the request body, and if not passed, it defaults to 10.

 Another option that can be passed in the request body is the `viewed` option, which is an array that contains keys to be excluded in the selection process.
-Previously watched videos by the client should be included in the viewed array for next requests so that the user does not view the same videos over and over again.
+Previously watched videos by the client should be included in the viewed array for next requests so that the user does not get the same videos over and over again.

 Expected **_JSON Request Body_**: